istresearch/scrapy-cluster/docs/topics/crawler/settings.rst

 Default: ``None``

-Number of pages allowed to be crawled per **spider, domain and crawlid** used together as a composite key.
+Limit the number of pages allowed to be crawled per **spider, domain and crawlid** used together as a composite key.
+When not ``None`` it enables page limit filtering.
 When this limit is reached, the crawling for this composite key is stopped until the timeout specified with **PAGE_PER_DOMAIN_LIMIT_TIMEOUT** is reached.
+It can be overridden per individual domain with the option **maxdepth** when submitting a crawl request for that domain.

 **PAGE_PER_DOMAIN_LIMIT_TIMEOUT**